syncfusion-content/xamarin-docs/Xamarin/SfRating/Getting-Started.md

 Currently an additional step is required for Windows Phone and iOS projects.
 We need to create an instance of the rating custom renderer as shown below.

-Create an instance of SfRatingRenderer in MainPage constructor in of the Windows Phone project as shown
+Create an instance of SfRatingRenderer in MainPage constructor of the Windows Phone project as shown

 {% highlight C# %}